 Designing a diverse course catalog with complementary classes encourages families to go from one-time fans to repeat customers.
 Make sure you always create new courses with your target audience in mind, and avoid these common pitfalls when messaging families to promote your other classes.

 Lastly, remember that long-term schedule commitments and high price points can both be a turnoff for parents.
 When planning class funnels, think about ways you could break up your content into shorter or ongoing courses that may make it easier for parents to decide to invest in your business.
-For more pro-tips, sign up for our Business Coaching program (free to approved educators) – check it out here.
+For more pro-tips, check out the educator events calendar to sign up for our Business Coaching program (free to approved educators).